FastStore WebOps - Dashboard

 For more information, click any entry in the deploy table.

 In the Deploy Steps section, select a step (example: Build - Discovery) to view logs.
-These logs appear on the right and help diagnose failed deployments.
+The logs show on the right and help diagnose failed deployments.

 Integrations

-The Integrations tab allows you to configure store pages for Lighthouse Tests.
-Here, you can specify the URLs for a product listing page (PLP) and a product details page (PDP) to undergo automatic Lighthouse score testing during deployments, ensuring a consistent testing experience.
+The Integrations tab allows you to configure store pages for Lighthouse tests.
+You can specify the URLs for a product listing page (PLP) and a product details page (PDP) to undergo automatic Lighthouse score testing during deployments, ensuring a consistent testing experience.

 Configuring pages for Lighthouse testing